 Filipino tourists can apply for a Canadian Visa in three ways: online, by mail, and in person.
 This guide focuses on online application.
 Last updated: September 2018.

 Applying for a Canadian visa is actually pretty simple and easy.
 But when I began my application, I found the whole process a bit daunting.
 The disconnect, I believe, comes from the visa application website.
 What is supposed to be an easy procedure becomes overwhelming and a bit arduous because the layout of the website and the user journey are complicated and somewhat confusing.
 I have been living and breathing digital for the past 10 years of my life, yet I still ended up lost and confused a few times along the way.

 I recently applied for a Canadian visa because I will be visiting Toronto soon.
 I documented every step of the process in order to help guide the readers of this blog.
 When you break it down to the requirements and basic steps, it really is pretty straightforward.
 Here goes.

+But first, complete the requirements.
 Below is a list of all the documents you will need.

 - Accomplished IMM5257 Form (Application for Visitor Visa Form).
 You can get it from here: Form IMM5257.
 Fill it out digitally.

 - Accomplished IMM5645E Form (Family Information Form).
 You can download it from here: IMM5654E.
 Fill it out digitally.